 Dry Eye is a deficiency of the tear film due to an inadequate production of one’s own natural tears or an excessive evaporation of tears.
 Whether you suffer from inadequate production of tears or excessive evaporation of tears, or both, you may experience a decrease in the quantity and quality of your tear film, resulting in the surface of the eye being affected.

 Inadequate Tear Production

 There are many potential reasons that you may not produce an adequate quantity of tears.
-A number of systemic conditions, such as Sjorgren’s Syndrome, or autoimmune connective tissue diseases, such as Rheumatoid Arthritis and Lupus Erythematosis, may decrease the quantity of tears that you produce.
-Patients with Sjorgren’s Syndrome may experience dry eyes as well as a dry mouth and arthritis.
+Several systemic conditions, such as Sjogren’s Syndrome, or autoimmune connective tissue diseases, such as Rheumatoid Arthritis and Lupus Erythematosus, may decrease the quantity of tears that you produce.
+Patients with Sjogren’s Syndrome may experience dry eyes as well as a dry mouth and arthritis.

 Inflammation of the Lacrimal Gland will also cause patients to produce too few tears to maintain a normal and healthy tear film.
 Other factors include long term contact lens wear, past eye infections, certain allergies and even vitamin deficiencies.